 Shaun McKenna is an award-winning playwright, screen writer, lyricist and adaptor.

-Plays include the Peter James adaptations, The Perfect Murder (UK tours, 2014 & 2016) and Dead Simple (UK Tour 2015).
-He is currently adapting Not Dead Enough for production in 2017.
+Plays include the Peter James adaptations, The Perfect Murder (UK tours, 2014 & 2016), Dead Simple (UK Tour 2015) and Not Dead Enough (UK Tour 2017) and The House On Cold Hill (UK Tour 2019).
+He is currently adapting Looking Good Dead for production in 2021.
 In 2012, Shaun wrote the multi-award-winning stage adaptation of Ladies in Lavender which toured the UK.
 Earlier plays include Killing Camille, Ruling Passions, Meeting Jack, Me And Little Boots and adaptations of How Green Was My Valley and To Serve Them All My Days.

 Shaun first worked with acclaimed US director Philip Wm.
 McKinley on Ben Hur Live at the O2 arena in 2009.
 It subsequently played the Fiera di Roma in 2011.
 Recently Shaun and Philip have been exploring the possibilities of the Arena Show and the first of several collaborations, The Bible: In The Beginning, is in development.

 Shaun studied at Maidstone Grammar School and the University of Bristol.